3 B2B sales strategies proven to win more customers

-B2B sales has changed dramatically in recent years and sales strategies that used to work are no longer effective.
+B2B sales has changed dramatically in recent years and the B2B sales strategies that used to work are no longer effective.

-B2B sales used to be a lot easier, didn’t it?
+B2B sales used to be a lot easier.

 If a person needed a product or solution, they’d reach out to a potential vendor and deal with a sales person, who’d pitch them with the best options to choose.
 And if they were happy with what they heard, they would make a purchase.

-It was a relatively straight forward process, in which marketing was responsible for filling up the funnel with leads, and sales for getting those leads into a sales pipeline and moving them down the funnel and into a sale.
+It was a relatively straight forward process, in which marketing was responsible for filling up the sales funnel with leads, and then for sales teams, they were responsible for getting those leads into a sales pipeline and moving them down the funnel and into a sale.

 It was predictable.